 Consequently, the holiday of Passover must be observed in the Spring.
 To accomplish this, the month of Adar is doubled during a leap year (Adar I and Adar II).
 Why Adar?
-Before the Jewish calendar was fixed by mathematical calculation in 350 C.E. (approximately), the new month was determined by the Sanhedrin based on the testimony of witnesses who had seen the new moon.
-Likewise, the Sanhedrin declared the leap year based on their observations of the season.
-Adar, the last month before Nisan (the month of Passover) was the deadline for the declaration of a leap year.
+Before the Jewish calendar was fixed by mathematical calculation circa 350 C.E., the new month was determined by the Sanhedrin based on the testimony of witnesses who had seen the new moon.
+The Sanhedrin declared the leap year based on their observations of the season.
+Adar, the last month before Nisan (the month of Passover), was the deadline for the declaration of a leap year.

 According to the current calendar, a Jewish leap year occurs seven times within every 19 years.
-This year, 5771, is a leap year (today’s date is 3 Adar I).
+This year, 5774, is a leap year.
+(Tomorrow is the first day of Adar I.)